 Ingredients

-- Gold potatoes: Also sold as yellow potatoes or Yukon gold.
-They are buttery with a thin skin you don't even need to peel.
+- Gold potatoes: Yellow (Yukon Gold) are rich and buttery with a thin skin you don't need to peel.
+Or substitute fluffier peeled russets or rustic red potatoes.

 - Vegetable broth

-- Unsweetened non-dairy milk: I prefer organic soy, but other varieties such as oat, almond, or macadamia will work, as long as they do not contain sugar or other sweeteners.
+- Unsweetened non-dairy milk: I prefer plain organic soy, but other varieties such as oat, almond, or macadamia work as long as they do not contain sugar or other sweeteners.

 - Salt and pepper